·

 Understanding the Cold and Flu Season

-It’s that time of year again.
-Yes, I’m talking about the dreaded cold & flu season!
+It’s that time of year again, the dreaded cold and flu season.
 This period can be particularly tough for kids, especially those with pre-existing conditions like asthma.
-As a parent, it’s crucial to prepare for and know how to help your kids navigate this challenging season.
+As a parent, it’s crucial to prepare and know how to help your kids navigate this challenging season.
 Here are some essential tips for managing your kids’ cold and flu symptoms.

 Medications to Have On Hand